cedvdb/x_router/README.md

 resolvers can return 3 type of value:

-  - `Redirect`: redirects to a target (and go through each resolver again)
+  - `Redirect`: redirects to a target and goes through each resolver again with a new path
-  - `Next`: proceeds to the next resolver until we reach the end (no redirect)
+  - `Next`: proceeds to the next resolver until we reach the end
   - `Loading`: stops the resolving process and display a widget on screen until it is ready (see next section)

-## Reactive resolvers
+# Reactive resolvers

 If you need your resolver to trigger on state change, you can simply implement any `Listenable` (ChangeNotifier, ValueNotifier,...).

 The canonical example of a reactive resolver use case is authentication.

-In the following example, when the authentication status changes, the XRouter will be notified of such a change and will trigger `XRouter.refresh()` which will start the resolving process again.
+In the following example, when the authentication status changes, the XRouter will be notified of such a change and will trigger the resolving process will start again.

 - If the user is authenticated he will be redirected to /home (if not already there)
 - If the user is unauthenticated he will be redirected to /sign-in (if not already there)